 | 150 mph | 241.40 km/h |

-Miles per hour and kilometers per hour are both units that measure speed, but they use different distance units as their base.
-One mph means an object travels one mile (1,609.344 meters) in one hour, while one km/h means an object travels one kilometer (1,000 meters) in one hour.
-Because a mile is longer than a kilometer, a speed expressed in mph will always be a smaller number than the same speed expressed in km/h.
-Specifically, the km/h value is always about 1.609 times larger than the mph value for the same actual speed.
+They both measure speed, but they use different distance units as their base.
+Miles per hour uses miles traveled in one hour, while kilometers per hour uses kilometers traveled in one hour.
+Because a mile is longer than a kilometer, the km/h value is always larger for the same real speed.

 Convert miles per hour to kilometers per hour instantly.